Ingenico-ePayments/connect-sdk-go/README.md

 ## Introduction

 The Go SDK helps you to communicate with the [Ingenico Connect](https://epayments.developer-ingenico.com/) Server API.
-It's primary features are:
+Its primary features are:

 * convenient go wrapper around the API calls and responses
     * marshalls Go request structs to HTTP requests